flokoe/bash-hackers-wiki/docs/scripting/style.md

 overview and ensures that all function names are known before they are used.

-Since a function isn\'t parsed before it is executed, you usually don\'t have to ensure they\'re in a specific order.
+Since a function isn't parsed before it is executed, you usually don't have to ensure they\'re in a specific order.

 The portable form of the function definition should be used, without the